Do I Believe People Can Change?

 While this isn't rocket science, there are some helpful questions that you should ask yourself if

-1) you are considering mentoring someone involved in the criminal justice system, or
+- You are considering mentoring someone involved in the criminal justice system.

 The questions below continue from where we left off last week.

 CAN I SET BOUNDARIES?

 Unfortunately, many folks who have ended up in prison have, over the course of their lives, learned to use others to promote their own ill health.
 There can be many reasons for this, but many prisoners have practiced the negative habit of manipulation for so long that they do it subconsciously.
 They do not intend the other person harm, but are unable to break the habit.

 It is important for them to begin to unlearn this relationship-crushing behavior.

 Set healthy boundaries from the outset of a mentoring relationship.
 The first time you meet with a prospective mentee, establish some ground rules to keep the relationship on a healthy course: